Aurore Gagnon: Death and aftermath

-Télesphore spent most of the remainder of his life in obscurity.
-However, his name returned to the public spotlight because of an upcoming film about the case.
-Télesphore and his family unsuccessfully tried to stop the release of the film on the grounds that it would damage their reputation.
+After his release from prison, as mentioned before, Télesphore Gagnon spent most of the remainder of his life in obscurity.
+However, his name returned to the public spotlight in 1951 because of an upcoming film regarding the severe abuse and murder of ten-year-old Aurore Gagnon, La petite Aurore: l'enfant martyre.
+Télesphore Gagnon and his family attempted to stop the release of the film on the grounds that showing the film to the public would damage their reputation and put them to shame to the public, but, although they were able to halt the release of the film for around 6 months until April 1952, their attempts to completely stop the release of the film were unsuccessful in the end.

-Aurore's older sister Marie-Jeanne died in Shawinigan in 1986.
+Aurore's eldest sister Marie-Jeanne Gagnon died in the city of Shawinigan on 31 October 1986, at the age of 79.